 The National Breastfeeding Helpline is a helpline run in collaboration with the Association of Breastfeeding Mothers (ABM) and the Breastfeeding Network (BfN).
-The project is funded by the Department of Health, through the Section 64 grant scheme.
 Calls are sent to the first available ABM Counsellor or BfN Supporter, both of whom have trained to provide women with good evidence based Breastfeeding support.

-We now provide an extra service for those who are unable to or do not wish to phone our helpline.
+We also provide an extra service for those who are unable to or do not wish to phone our helpline.
 Click here for more information and to access our webchat service.

 National Breastfeeding Helpline FAQ

 Why do we need a National Breastfeeding Helpline?